sylvaincom/C-for-data-science/tutorial/README.md

 ## Making a Neural Net Simulator in C++

 The codes are taken from [Dave Miller's tutorial](http://www.millermattson.com/dave/?p=54).
+Congrats to his work!

 To run them, once we are in the correct directory, execute in a Terminal:
 ```